softwareguru/ccoss-website/content/speakers/nuritzi-sanchez.md

 featured: true
 ---

-Nuritzi se especializa en dirigir iniciativas complejas globales y lanzar productos de software globales.
-Actualmente se desempeña como Open Source Program Manager en GitLab, y previo a eso fue Presidente de la GNOME Foundation.
+Nuritzi is currently the Sr. Open Source Program Manager at GitLab.
+She is a founding team member of Endless, a company making Linux-based computers for users with little to no internet access, and she is a former President and Chairperson of the Board at the GNOME Foundation.